gjermundgaraba/bjaanes.github.io/_posts/2016-03-06-how-to-mock-and-spy-on-a-mongoose-model.md

 ---
 id: 611
-title: How to mock and spy on a mongoose model
+title: How to mock and spy on a mongoose model (or any other object created by a constructor function)
 date: 2016-03-06T17:30:04+00:00
 author: Gjermund Bjaanes
 layout: post